 Lecture Capture - Panopto

-MSU provides Panopto, a lecture capture system, for faculty to create videos and course tutorials.
+MSU provides Panopto, a lecture capture system, for students to create videos.
 Getting started with Panopto

 Students have access to 3D Rhinoceros modeling software through the School of Architecture's network licenses.
 Students can download a student version of Revit from Autodesk's Student Community website.

 The American Institute of Architecture Students (AIAS) is an independent, nonprofit, student-run organization dedicated to providing unmatched progressive programs, information, and resources on issues critical to architecture and the experience of education.
 The AIAS aims to promote excellence in architectural education, training, and practice; to foster an appreciation of architecture and related disciplines; to enrich communities in a spirit of collaboration; and to organize students and combine their efforts to advance the art and science of architecture.